 Chapter 21: Conclusions

-This book has suggested some novel ways of approaching spirituality.
+This book has suggested some novel ways of approaching spirituality and consciousness.

 In describing the world in terms of a universal connective system interspersed with isolated architective fragments it has shown that the human spiritual experience may be that of a universal union or that of a specific manifestation, depending on our mode of consciousness, and that we are capable of both.